silogy-io/smelt/README.md

 ![GitHub](https://img.shields.io/github/license/silogy-io/otl)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/silogy-io/otl/smoke)

 otl is a library for describing, running and tracking integration tests.
+It was built specifically for the testing of digital circuits.

-At its core, otl is a test runner, in the spirit of Make or Taskfile.
-Each test should be described as a series of bash commands.
+At its core, otl is a test runner in the spirit of Make or Task.
+Each test is described as a series of bash commands, run in sequence.

 ⚠️ OTL IS UNDER ACTIVE DEVELOPMENT⚠️ feel free to use it, but docs and features are still being created rapidly, so there are no guarantees of stability :)